reverentgeek/okta.github.io/_source/_use_cases/events-api-deprecation/index.md

 #### Time Range

 In the Events API, there is only one formal query parameter that supports defining the temporal scope of the events returned: `startDate`.
 In the Logs API, there is now `since` (the equivalent of `startDate`) and a new [`until` parameter](/docs/api/resources/system_log#request-parameters) which defines the end time bound of the query interval.
 Both of these operate against the [`published ` attribute](/docs/api/resources/system_log#attributes).

 A subtle difference between `startDate` and `since`/`until` is that the former was very liberal in the format that was accepted.
-In the System Log API, `since`/`until` values are required to conform to [Internet Date/Time Format profile of ISO 8601](https://tools.ietf.org/html/rfc3339#page-8).
+In the System Log API, `since`/`until` values are required to conform to [ISO 8601](https://tools.ietf.org/html/rfc3339#page-8).
 The intention of this requirement is to reduce the risk of format ambiguity (e.g., timezone offsets) causing accidental misuse by consumers.

 #### Sorting

 Sort ordering by `published` is now possible via the System Log API [`sortOrder` parameter](/docs/api/resources/system_log#request-parameters).
 When combined with the `after` parameter, this enables queries to paginate through events in reverse chronological order in a lossless fashion.
 Paginating in chronological order is possible in both systems.

-Note that sort order for polling requests is only approximate.
+> Sort order for polling requests is only approximate.
 Sort order for non-polling requests is exact.
 Please see [Polling Requests](/docs/api/resources/system_log#polling-requests) for details.

-Note that the Events API does not support custom sorting.
+> The Events API does not support custom sorting.

 ### Limits